 Meet Elyse Whissell Bergeron, a Gregarious “Geek” Whose Love of Learning Made Her an Expert in VDC

 Meet our Pathfinder, Elyse Whissell Bergeron, who works at Broccolini, in Quebec, Canada.
-Her incredible people skills and love of learning has propelled her to a successful career in construction.
+Her incredible people skills and love of learning have propelled her to a successful career in construction.

 Elyse now leads a five-person BIM/VDC team at Broccolini, but her path to working in the construction industry wasn’t a straight line—even though she had an early passion for building things as a little girl.

-As a child growing up in a military family in the outskirts of Montréal, Elyse was always creative.
-She had dolls, but instead of dressing them up, she built houses for them out of cardboard boxes, toilet paper rolls, and other recycled material that she could find.
+As a child growing up in a military family on the outskirts of Montréal, Elyse was always creative.
+She had dolls, but instead of dressing them up, she built houses for them out of cardboard boxes, toilet paper rolls, and other recycled materials that she could find.

 An Early Interest in Architecture

 Elyse attended a private, all-girls high school, where she was a good student and played various sports.
 A self-described “geek,” she is grateful that schoolwork always came fairly easy to her and she enjoyed learning.
 Defying the geek stereotype, she was very social and enjoyed her high school experience immensely.
 She was interested in becoming an architect, but her counselor discouraged her from pursuing it based on her test scores and possibly based on her gender.

 Instead, knowing she was artistic, the counselor encouraged her to pursue graphic design, which she went on to study at college.
 It would be the first of many degrees and certifications she would earn.